opacity-browser/opacity/README.md

        - changed to integrated management of advertisements and trackers
        - tracker blocking based on [tracker-blocklists](https://github.com/duckduckgo/tracker-blocklists) provided by duckduckgo
 - [ ] Implementing the getUserMedia function.
-       - We currently do not provide web camera and microphone features.
+       - we currently do not provide web camera and microphone features.
 - [ ] Add search function to search history and visit history
 - [ ] Add download history view